mageni/mageni/README.md

 <h1 align="center">The Vulnerability Scanning Platform</h1>

 ## Introduction
+Mageni automates for you the vulnerability management cycle.
+We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling.
+Mageni takes the discomfort and pain out of cybersecurity by easing simple tasks for vulnerability management, such as:

+- Asset Discovery
+- Prioritize Assets
+- Vulnerability Scanning
+- Vulnerability Assessment
+- Reporting
+- Remediation
+- Vulnerability Prioritization
+- Vulnerability Validation
+- System Hardening
+- Compliance Testing
+- Penetration Testing
+- Security Audits
+- And more ...

-Mageni automates for you the vulnerability scanning, assessment, and management process.
-This saves you time, money, and resources, and helps you comply with regulations and security standards while mitigating the risk of financial losses and security breaches.
+Mageni is accessible, powerful, and will save you time, money, and resources.
+Mageni also helps you comply with regulations and security standards while mitigating the risk of financial losses and security breaches.
 This is what it currently looks like:

 <p align="center">
     <img src="https://www.mageni.net/assets/img/macbook.jpeg" width="600" style="padding-top:10px;">